\textsc{The Three Hundred} project: The \textsc{Gizmo-Simba} run: The run

-Owing to the MFM solver implemented in {\sc Gizmo}, gas particles are evolved following an accurate description of shocks and shear flows, without the need for any artificial viscosity.
+Owing to the Meshless Finite Mass (MFM) solver implemented in {\sc Gizmo}, gas particles are evolved following an accurate description of shocks and shear flows, without the need for any artificial viscosity.
 This feature improves the description of shocks and flows with high Mach number, which provides a realistic simulation of outflows and jets.
 It also provides improved handling of contact discontinuities relative to SPH.
 See \cite{Hopkins2015} for a full discussion of the differences of MFM with respect to other hydrodynamics methods.

 Radiative cooling and photon-heating/ionization processes of gas are implemented using the \texttt{Grackle-3.1} library \citep{Smith_2017}, which also accounts for metal cooling with non-equilibrium primordial chemistry treatment. {\sc SIMBA} adopts a spatially-uniform \citep{Haardt2012} ultraviolet background model, accounting for self-shielding on the fly based on the prescription in \cite{Rahmati_2013}.
 An $\rm H_2$-based star formation model is taken from its predecessor simulation {\sc Mufasa} \citep{Dave2016}, which is calibrated to match the \cite{Schmidt_1959} law.
 Here $\rm H_2$ is estimated from the local column density and metallicity following the \citet{Krumholz_2009,Krumholz_2011} prescription.
-Besides requiring that $H_2$ be present, an additional minimum density cut of $n_{\rm H}> 0.1~{\rm cm}^{-3}$ and a minimum metallicity of 0.05 for the $f_{\rm H_2}$ in its formation \citep{Krumholz_2009} are required for active star formation; these numbers are slightly modified from the original {\sc Simba} simulation of $0.1~{\rm cm}^{-3}$ and 0.01, respectively.
+Besides requiring that $H_2$ be present, an additional minimum density cut of $n_{\rm H}> 0.1~{\rm cm}^{-3}$ and a minimum metallicity of 0.05 for the $f_{\rm H_2}$ in its formation \citep{Krumholz_2009}, compared to the original {\sc Simba} simulation of $0.1~{\rm cm}^{-3}$ and 0.01, respectively, are required for active star formation.

 Star formation-driven galactic winds also shares the same decoupled two-phase model in \textsc{Mufasa}, but the mass loading factor scaling with stellar mass is based on the Feedback in Realistic Environments (FIRE) zoom simulations of \citet{Angles-Alcazar_2017b}: